SirSamelot/k8s-remotecommand/README.md

     ```kubectl create -f busybox.yml```

-2. Run the PoC script
+2. Run the PoC script, changing the namespace, pod name, and shell command in `main()` as necessary

     ```go run rc.go```